MohdMinhal/Guitar_Tuner_-_String_finder-/README.md

 I used the Pitch Detection Model here, (The link is in js file).
 Now the model compares the pitches with the Standard notation, draw out the result.

-# I was about to make it usable with real life fuctionality but got stuck with exams and all
+# I was about to make it usable with real life fuctionality but got stuck with exams and all keeping the database link here for future use, if any.

 Guitar Only
 ===========